mansourcodes/capacitor-plugins/filesystem/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

+Also It's not accesible on Android 10 unless the app enables legacy External Storage by adding `android:requestLegacyExternalStorage="true"` in the `application` tag in the `AndroidManifest.xml`.
+It's not accesible on Android 11 or newer.

 Read about [Setting Permissions](https://capacitorjs.com/docs/android/configuration#setting-permissions) in the [Android Guide](https://capacitorjs.com/docs/android) for more information on setting Android permissions.

 Note that <a href="#directory">`Directory.Documents`</a> and